 Pros: Best for everyday use and can be used on the scalp.
 Provide closer and gentler shaves, faster cutting speeds and are suitable for sensitive skin.

 Cons: Extremely noisy.
 Limited pivoting for shaving contoured areas.
 Cheap electric shavers are prone to overheating.

 The first-ever rotary shaver was created by Philips in 1939.
 Most models feature three circular heads with an internally spinning cutter that seamlessly snips facial hair and provides excellent handleability for maximum traction on skin.
 Proper technique consists of circular motions around the face, neck and chin for a convenient, close shave.

 Pros: Best for dense and wild hair.
 Flexible heads operate more silently.
 Suitable for rough skin types.

 Cons: More prone to cause irritation.
 Not suitable for trimming.
 Shaving results aren’t always precise.

-Got it?
-Alrighty then.
-Now let’s get the right model in your hand.
-Below is a list of the best electric razors for men that we’ve compiled based on expert reviews, fanfare (aka customer reviews) and our own testing.
+Now that all that’s out of the way, let’s get the right model in your hand.
+Below is a list of the best electric shavers for men that we’ve compiled based on expert reviews, fanfare (aka customer reviews) and our own testing.
 We’ve also taken it a step further by taking category, price, and shaving purpose into account.

 1. Braun Series 9